ESAT Chemistry: Revision Notes

 Sometimes testedC4.1

-This topic covers the fundamental skill of calculating the relative molar mass (Mr) of a compound.
-It involves summing the relative atomic masses (Ar) of all the atoms present in a chemical formula, a crucial first step for most quantitative chemistry problems.
+The relative molar mass (Mr) of a compound is found by summing the relative atomic masses (Ar) of all the atoms in its chemical formula, a crucial first step for most quantitative chemistry problems.

 Revise this topic ›The Mole and Avogadros Number